 So, I really don’t believe Nigerian youths, in general, are lazy.

-The role of youths (employed and unemployed) and their enormous contributions to nation building can never be overemphasized, especially with Nigeria’s population and position in Africa.
-Nigeria, with a total population of approximately 174 million, has youths in the age bracket of 15 to 35 years, amounting to over 116 million of her total population.
+The role of youths (employed and unemployed) and their enormous contributions to nation-building can never be overemphasized, especially with Nigeria’s population and position in Africa.
+Nigeria, with a total population of approximately 174 million, has youths in the age bracket of 15 to 35 years, amounting to over 116 million of its total population.
 You can’t tell me if you empower this number of people something great won’t come out of it?
 No.

 Unfortunately, 54% of these youths are not meaningfully engaged for the good of the Nigerian economy, and by implication, if they are not building the nation directly, they might be contributing to the setback the country suffers directly or indirectly because they need to put their strength to use somehow.
 And that’s why we have cybercrime and street begging.

-The government should stop seeing the youths as a problem but as a prospect to build on for tremendous growth across the board as seen in some foreign nations like China and Germany.
+The government should stop seeing the youths as a problem and build on tremendous growth across the board as seen in some foreign nations like China and Germany.